Manhattan: Housing

-During Manhattan's early history, wood construction and poor access to water supplies left the city vulnerable to fires.
-In 1776, shortly after the Continental Army evacuated Manhattan and left it to the British, a massive fire broke out destroying one-third of the city and some 500 houses.

 The rise of immigration near the turn of the 20th century left major portions of Manhattan, especially the Lower East Side, densely packed with recent arrivals, crammed into unhealthy and unsanitary housing.
 Tenements were usually five stories high, constructed on the then-typical 25 by 100 ft lots, with "cockroach landlords" exploiting the new immigrants.
-By 1929, stricter fire codes and the increased use of elevators in residential buildings, were the impetus behind a new housing code that effectively ended the tenement as a form of new construction, though many tenement buildings survive today on the East Side of the borough.
+By 1929, a new housing code effectively ended construction of tenements, though some survive today on the East Side of the borough.
 Conversely, there were also areas with luxury apartment developments, the first of which was the Dakota on the Upper West Side.